Moose Creek, Alaska

-North Wind Site Services was contracted to perform services in support of a voluntary response to address per- and polyfluoroalkyl substances (PFAS) in groundwater impacting the residential community of Moose Creek, Alaska.
+North Wind Site Services was contracted to perform services in support of a voluntary response to address per- and polyfluoroalkyl substances (PFAS) in groundwater impacting the residential community of Moose Creek, AK.
 This body of contaminated groundwater has impacted approximately 167 private, shallow drinking water wells.
 More than 65 individual private drinking water wells tested exceeded the current lifetime health advisory for PFAS and for perfluorooctanesulfonic acid + perfluorooctanoic acid (PFOS+PFOA).

 On this project, North Wind Site Services accomplished the: